C-Accel2019/Glossary/glossary.md

 ## Embedding

-Originally, in mathematics, an embedding is one instance of some mathematical structure contained within another instance.
-In [machine learning], embeddings refer to real value vectors as output or intermediate products of neural networks which are treated as representations of symbolic, categoric instances in a hidden space.
-An embedding can represent a word, a word phrase, a sentence, a paragraph, an image, a sound, an entity/relation in a knowledge graph, and so on.
+In mathematics an embedding is an instance of a mathematical structure contained within another instance.
+In [AI](#AI-Artificial-Intelligence), embeddings refer to the practice of mapping data with a defined vocabulary in high dimensional space to vectors of real numbers in a lower dimensional space.
+An embedding can represent words, word phrases, sentences, paragraphs, images, sound, entities/relations in a knowledge graph, and so on.

 \[**Used by:** A-6677\]